dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

             activate-callback: not-yet-implemented);

 There is one final change that still needs to be made to this pane definition.
-This is described in `See Updating the user interface <callbacks.htm#94307>`_.
+This is described in `Updating the user interface <callbacks.htm#94307>`_.

 Specifying a callback in the definition of each gadget